One of the true full-size SUVs, millions of Chevrolet Tahoes have plied the world’s roads since 1991.

 The problem with a dash that is not repaired is that the soft backing will disintegrate quickly once it is exposed to the sun.
 The padding lies below the outer cover and is there to protect you in an accident.

-A dashboard without foam loses that ability and can become problematic.
+A dashboard without foam components loses that ability and can become problematic.

 However, General Motors has not issued a recall for cracked dashboards.
 Instead, they have offered hefty reimbursements for replacing the dash.